Content of this article:

 - Demon Hunter: Bracers (Wraps of Clarity) or Helms (Leoric’s Crown) or Quivers at level 31 (Holy Point Shot, especially if you upgraded into Karlei's Point)

-- Monk: Bracers (Gungdo Gear, Cesar's Memento and Pinto's Pride)
+- Monk: Bracers (Gungdo Gear, Cesar's Memento and Pinto's Pride) or Boots (Rivera Dancers and The Crudest Boots)

 - Necromancer: Gloves (Grasps of Essence) or Rings (Circle of Nailuj's Evol, especially if you upgraded into Reilena's Shadowhook)